emedware/flat-diamond/README.md

 #### Non diamond vs diamond constructors

-> Diamond' constructors du not really matter if a class is "descendant" somehow in the 2D hierarchy, only in the 1D (flat) one.
+> Diamond' constructors do not really matter if a class is "descendant" somehow in the 2D hierarchy, only in the 1D (flat) one.
 It means that any constructor transforming the arguments transform it for _all_ the classes that comes afterward in the flat hierarchy.
 Thus, classes that are no `Diamond`ed will not modify the constructor' arguments, but only for their direct descendants.
 Also, if their descendants appear twice (inherited directly twice in the hierarchy), their constructors will be called twice, each time for each argument.

 ### Construction concern